a-padman/Dine2/README.md

 ### So what's next? 🔮

-​ Dine the Distance has some room for additional features.
+​Dine the Distance has some room for additional features.
 The next course of action involves presenting each user with a distance tracker to help them visualize how far they will need to drive to each recommended restaurant.

-​ Until then....with Dine the Distance, you and your friends can stop aimlessly scrolling on online for restaurants nearby and instead utilize this all-in-one functional web app next time you want to grab a bite!
+Until then....with Dine the Distance, you and your friends can stop aimlessly scrolling on online for restaurants nearby and instead utilize this all-in-one functional web app next time you want to grab a bite!

 ### Special Mentions 🤗

-​ This project was created as part of the [Bit Project](https://bitproject.org/course/serverless) Serverless BitCamp cohosted by Microsoft.
+​This project was created as part of the [Bit Project](https://bitproject.org/course/serverless) Serverless BitCamp cohosted by Microsoft.
 I'd like to thank my mentor Marie Hoeger for answering all my questions and making this project a great learning experience!
 Additionally, thanks to Emily, Evelyn, and Julia for coordinating our cohort activities and laying out clear expectations throughout the Bit Camp.

 Lastly, the name credit for this app goes out to my dear friend Divya Francis 💖